-The school campus includes classrooms for grades kindergarten through eighth with SmartBoard and Promethean technology in seven classrooms, a separate building and playground for the preschool, the Richard Hood computer lab, a library, a teachers’ lounge/Title I resource room, a cafeteria, a playground, basketball/volleyball courts and an educational science garden.
-Dillon Hall is housed in the main school building and functions as the parish hall as well as a venue for school-wide gatherings such as assemblies, plays, and daily morning prayers.
+The school campus includes classrooms for grades kindergarten through eighth with SmartBoard and Promethean technology in seven classrooms, a separate building and playground for the preschool, the Richard Hood computer lab, library, teachers’ lounge/Title I resource room, cafeteria, playground, basketball/volleyball courts and an educational science garden.
+Dillon Hall is housed in the main school building and functions both as the parish hall as well as a venue for school-wide gatherings such as assemblies, plays, and daily morning prayers.

 “Ad Majoram Dei Gloriam-To the Greater Glory of God.”

 St. Anne’s School continues the celebration of our Catholic faith with a long history of providing an academically rich and faith-filled education.
 The majority of St. Anne’s School graduates enter honors or college preparatory courses at local high schools.
 Most then go on to colleges and universities throughout the United States.
 We are blessed to contribute to the intellectual and spiritual growth of these fine students and to be recognized in our community as a school of true excellence.